teateatea/heartbreaker/home.md

 template_version: [NOTE-2022-03-17]
 creation_date: [2022-04-06]
 ---
-## Getting Started
+## Heartbreaker
 Hello!
 This is my custom roleplaying game *(which are often called heartbreaker games)*.
-The rules are based on Old School Essentials, the Goblin Laws of Gaming, and any other ideas that match my intended game experience.
+The rules are based on Old School Essentials, the Goblin Laws of Gaming, Veins of the Earth, and any other ideas that match my intended game experience.

 Thank you for playing!